Sanglorian/orcus/Orcus Monsters - current.md

 > ‡	**Slam** (standard, at-will)
 > +10 vs AC; 5 damage.

-Infected grubs are normal humans infected by the virus.
+Infected drones that go undestroyed for long enough become Infected grubs.
 They prefer running towards a target and ripping it apart.

 > #### Infected Behemoth